dovadi/mt940/README.md

 ![http://travis-ci.org/dovadi/mt940](https://secure.travis-ci.org/dovadi/mt940.png)
 </a>

 Basis parser for MT940 files, see [MT940](http://nl.wikipedia.org/wiki/MT940).
-This library is only meant for collection the transactions.
+This library is only meant for collecting the transactions.
 No bank statements or balance (previous or new) is determined.

 The following Dutch banks are implemented with support for IBAN numbers: